 The participants are the santris of grades XI and XII, with 79 male santris and 77 females.
 The gender differences are used as the basis of their macro positioning level.
 The participants then are grouped based on their language background, and this is used as the basis of their meso positioning level, that is santris who speak East-Javanese dialect (EJ), santris who speak non-East Javanese dialect (NEJ), and santris who speak Non-Javanese language (NJ).
-Thus, there are six categories, those are male of East Javanese Dialect (MEJ), female of Non-East Javanese Dialect (FEJ), male of Non-East Javanese Dialect (MNEJ), female of Non-East Javanese Dialect (FNEJ), male of Non-East Javanese Dialect (FNEJ), male of Non-East Javanese Dialect (MNEJ), female of Non-East Javanese Dialect (FNEJ), male of Non-East Javanese Dialect (SNEJ), female of Non-East Javanese Dialect (FNEJ), male of Non-East Javanese Dialect (SNEJ), female of Non-East Javanese Language.
+Thus, there are six categories, those are male of East Javanese Dialect (MEJ), female of East Javanese Dialect (FEJ), male of Non-East Javanese Dialect (FNEJ), male of Non-Javanese Language (MNJ, and female of Non-Javanese Language.
 At the micro level, santris are examined from their language use both in private and public contexts.